-1 Much of the information in this section is from State Department Human Rights Report for 2013, released February 27, 2014 (http://www.state.gov/j/drl/rls/hrrpt/humanrightsreport/index.htm?year=2013&dlid=220348#wrapper).
+1 Some of the information in this section is from recent State Department human rights reports.
 CRS has no means of independently investigating the human rights situation in Bahrain.

 2 Government officials dispute that the Shiite community is as large a majority as the 70% figure used in most factbooks and academic work on Bahrain.
 The Shiite community in Bahrain consists of the more numerous "Baharna," who are of Arab ethnicity and descended from Arab tribes who inhabited the area from pre-Islamic times.
 Shiites of Persian ethnicity, referred to as Ajam, arrived in Bahrain over the past 400 years and are less numerous than the Baharna.
 The Ajam speak Persian and generally do not integrate with the Baharna or with Sunni Arabs.